 Or perhaps you want to look at Cantor’s construction as proceeding in tandem with the construction of the list.
 That is, as item n is being added to the list, once you get as far as computing digit n of that item, you can correspondingly perform the computation of digit n of the candidate Cantor number, the one that is (supposedly) not in the list.
 And every single part of this process only requires a finite number of steps.

 Does that procedure look familiar?
 It is in fact the same form as the procedure for calculating a computable number, with error bound ε = 101-n!

 Therefore, the Cantor number is always a computable number!
 But the cardinality of the set of computable numbers is only ℵ0, same as the integers.
 Once you look at the Cantor construction in this way, you realize that it in no way proves that the cardinality of the reals is greater than ℵ0.

-Does my flipped-integer construction prove conclusively that ℵ1 = ℵ0?
+Do my arguments above prove conclusively that ℵ1 = ℵ0?
 I’m not sure.
 If it doesn’t, then I suspect the question of their equality is undecidable.
 Elsewhere it has been shown that the question of whether there are other transfinite numbers between ℵ0 and ℵ1 (assuming they were distinct) is also undecidable.
 This means you can have additional axioms in your arithmetic that say it is so (or not so), and your mathematical theory remains just as consistent as it was before.

 Some scientists have been contemplating the notion that the laws of physics are somehow founded on algorithmic computations, that the very Universe itself operates like a computer.
 One stumbling block has been the notion of real numbers as being (thanks to Cantor) a much bigger set than the numbers that computers can compute.
 But if this notion goes away, then we can conclude that all the numbers we already deal with in physics (both theoretically and practically) are in fact computable numbers.